microsoft/Reactors/workshop-resources/web-development/Web_Fundamentals_2/4_JQuery_APIs/getting_started_jquery.md

  });
 ```

-Inside the curly brackets of the function above is where you are to insert **all** of the jQuery functions.
+Inside the curly brackets of the function above is where you insert **all** the jQuery functions.
 This code tells the browser to execute the jQuery functions when the document itself is ready.
-By _'ready'_, we mean when the document is fully loaded.
-This is **very important** because if you don't use this `ready()` function, your code will run before the HTML content you wrote gets rendered--meaning, the browser will run code for HTML that doesn't exist yet.
+"Ready" means when the document is fully loaded. **This is very important: If you don't use the `ready()` function, your code will run before the HTML content you wrote gets rendered--meaning, the browser will run code for HTML that doesn't yet exist.**

-## **Keep in mind the basic flow of using jQuery:**
+## The basic flow of jQuery

-1. **Select the _element, class_ or _id_ using the jQuery selector.**
+1. Select the _element, class_, or _id_ using the jQuery selector.
-2. **Add an event listener: How do you want this event to be triggered?**
+2. Add an event listener: How do you want this event to be triggered?
-3. **Write the code on what you want to happen when the event is triggered.**
+3. Write the code instructing what you want to happen when the event is triggered.

 NEXT: [Activity: Debugging jQuery](./debugging_jquery.md)